Steven Choi, Esq.

 Senior Administrative and Operations Associate

 Gillian Rowland-Kain initially joined the New York Immigration Coalition in September 2013 as a Membership and Communications Fellow through the AmeriCorps program, Public Allies.
 Currently, as the Special Assistant, Gillian works closely with the Executive Director and the administrative and communications teams.
 Previously, Gillian worked as a Program Coordinator with buildOn, a youth development organization dedicated to breaking the cycle of poverty, illiteracy and low expectations through service and education, through NYC Civic Corps, an AmeriCorps program run by NYC Service.
 Gillian is passionate about ending human rights abuses and is an active member of Amnesty International.

-Gillian holds a B.A. in International Relations from Connecticut College and a M.Sc. in Human Rights and International Politics from the University of Glasgow in Scotland.
+Gillian holds a M.Sc. in Human Rights and International Politics from the University of Glasgow in Scotland and a B.A. in International Relations from Connecticut College.

 Oriana Sanchez is the Training and Legal Initiatives Associate at the New York Immigration Coalition.
 Before joining the NYIC in March, 2013, Ms. Sanchez worked as a Legal Assistant with a private attorney in Jackson Heights for seven years.
 During her time at the law firm, she assisted with immigration matters, helping immigrants adjust their status and naturalize.
 Oriana originally joined the coalition as the Administrative Associate working on the day-to-day running of the office.
 Starting on July of 2014, Ms. Sanchez joined the Legal Initiatives team at the NYIC where she helps spearhead efforts around legal issues affecting the immigrant community while also helping to run the NYIC’s Immigrant Concerns Training Institute (ICTI).